chapulina/simslides/README.md

 ## Install

-SimSlides' master branch supports both Gazebo-classic and Ignition.
+SimSlides' main branch supports both Gazebo-classic and Ignition.
 It's ok if you don't have both simulators installed, only the plugin for the simulator present will be compiled.

 ### Gazebo classic

-The master branch has been tested on Gazebo version 11.
+The main branch has been tested on Gazebo version 11.

 Follow the official install [instructions](http://gazebosim.org/tutorials?cat=install).